Is My Bunny Sick? 5 Signs It's Time to Go to the Vet

 Please note that if you think your bunny is sick for any reason you should take it to the veterinarian.
 Too many rabbits die because people ignore their sickness until it is too late.
 If you do not think you can afford the occasional vet bill, then you should not get a rabbit, as they need health care, just like any other pet.

 Whilst humans and lots of other animals can go for a rather long time without eating, it is not at all safe for rabbits to stop eating.
 Rabbits have a special type of digestive system which must be kept moving.
 If a bunny's digestive system stops moving, then the bunny can die very quickly.
 For this reason, if your bunny stops eating for more than a day, you should take it to the vet as quickly as possible.

-Bare, itchy patches of skin Rabbits can sometimes get mites, which irritate the skin and cause the fur to fall away, revealing red scaly skin.
+Bare, itchy patches of skin might indicate mites, which irritate the skin and cause the fur to fall away, revealing red scaly skin.
 This is different from a moult, in which a rabbit's skin may sometimes be exposed, but in the case of a moult, the rabbit will not be itchy, and the skin will be a healthy tone and smooth texture.
 If your rabbit has skin irritation, you should consult your vet.

 A rabbit with runny eyes or a runny nose should be observed carefully.
 If it does not clear up, and the bunny loses its energy and starts looking sick and unwell all over, then take your rabbit to the vet, as it may have an infection just as people sometimes do.

 Sometimes rabbits have red or orange urine.
 This can happen if they have had too many carrots.
 Normally this is nothing to worry about, but if your rabbit seems sick in other ways, or if it does not clear up in a few days, you should think about getting bunny to the animal doctor.

 When Should I Go to the Vet?